Intermesh/groupoffice-docs/system-settings/rocket-chat.rst

 .. note:: If you get an error double check these settings:

-   - Administration -> Settings -> General -> Site URL.
+   - Administration -> General -> Site URL.
 It has to match for the openid handshake to work.
-   - Administration -> Settings -> Oauth -> Groupoffice: check if id and secret match the parameters in the Group-Office client.
+   - Administration -> Oauth -> Groupoffice: check if id and secret match the parameters in the Group-Office client.
 Also verify the other fields.